pivotal/docs-tap/scst-store/amr/graphql-query.hbs.md

     ```graphql
     appAcceleratorRuns(query:{source: "TAP-GUI"})
     ```

-  - `username`: string representing the username of the person who run the accelerator, as captured by the client user interface.
+  - `username`: string representing the user name of the person who runs the accelerator, as captured by the client UI.
     For example:

     ```graphql
     appAcceleratorRuns(query:{username: "homer.simpson"})
     ```

   - `namespace` and `name`: strings representing the accelerator which was used to create an application.
     For example: